 Subway: it’s a ten minute walk from Schönbrunn station (on the U4 line) or a slightly longer one from Johnstraße station (on the U3 line)

 Tram/bus: two tram stops more or less flank the museum…Penzinger Straße and Winckelmannstraße.
-The 60 tram line is a good bet, since it leaves from a major railway and subway station (Westbahnhof).
+The 60 or 52 tram lines are a good bet, since they both leave from a major railway and subway station (Westbahnhof).
 The 10A bus stops at Linzer Straße/Johnstraße, which is close to the museum.

 Address: Mariahilfer Straße 212, 1140 Vienna | Website